 The first expansion of ALA MOANA CENTER got underway in January 1965 and was completed in mid-1966.
 This tri-level addition, referred to as the Diamond Head Wing, included a 3-level (245,000 square foot), Honolulu-based Liberty House (the new flagship of the chain), which opened for business on April 6, 1966.

 Liberty House was accompanied by a 3-level (180,000 square foot) J.C.
 Penney, dedicated June 1, 1966.
 Shirokiya relocated into a (53,000 square foot) store in the new wing.
 In addition, the existing Sears was expanded with a full third level.
-The store now encompassed 341,100 square feet and was one of the largest in the chain.
+Sears now encompassed 341,100 square feet and was one the largest suburban stores in the chain.

 WAI'ALAE CENTER {4.7 miles southeast of ALA MOANA CENTER} was renovated and re-opened -as KAHALA MALL- in October 1969.
 The complex was the first enclosed shopping center in the state.
 PEARLRIDGE CENTER {8.6 miles northwest} began opening in October 1971, with ROYAL HAWAIIAN CENTER {1.2 miles southeast} being dedicated in September 1979.